aer0ss/aerofs/docs/engineering/references/rocklog.md

 ### RockLog

 RockLog itself is a small python server.
-It implements a route for POST at `/defects` that simply retraces the defect from the JSON and saves the unobfuscated content to ElasticSearch.
+It implements a route for POST at `/defects` that saves the content to ElasticSearch.

 Location on server: `/opt/rocklog/`